Katy Bartelma, Critical Thinking and Writing Instructor

 Jonathan Marsh, Critical Thinking and Writing Instructor

-As a member of the first team of employees on the NYUAD campus, Jonathan has served the student community in a variety of academic and residential life roles: Graduate Resident Assistant, Senior Global Academic Fellow, Academic Resource Center tutor, teaching assistant, and English proficiency assessment consultant for the Admissions' Candidate Weekend process.
-Now, as a member of the Sheikh Mohamed bin Zayed Community Programs' team, he works with the New York-based office staff to support alumni programming and academics at NYU-NY, serves as Instructor in the SMSP Critical Thinking and Persuasive Writing course and Summer Academy Critical Thinking and Writing Course, and supports Executive Director Diane Yu in her NYU Shanghai Public Speaking in a Leadership Role Course.
-Jonathan earned his bachelor's degree in film from NYU and his master's in mental health counseling from NYU Steinhard
+As a member of the first team of employees on the NYUAD campus, Jonathan has served the student community in a variety of academic and residential life roles: Graduate Resident Assistant, Senior Global Academic Fellow, Academic Resource Center tutor, teaching assistant, and English proficiency assessment consultant for Admissions' Candidate Weekend process.
+As a member of the NYUAD Sheikh Mohamed bin Zayed Community Programs' team, he has worked with the New York-based office staff to support alumni programming and academics at NYU New York, served as Instructor in the SMSP Critical Thinking and Persuasive Writing course, supported Executive Director Diane Yu in her work across NYU's global network, and assisted Summer Academy students with English and Critical Thinking and Writing coursework and individual support as well as college advising and counseling.
+Jonathan earned his Bachelor's degree in film from NYU and his Master's in mental health counseling from NYU Steinhardt.

 Peter Vining, Critical Thinking and Writing Instructor

 Peter Vining is an Instructor of Critical Thinking and Writing at the NYUAD Summer Academy, and is also a PhD candidate in New York University's Department of Politics, where he studies political conflict and violence.
 Peter's research focuses on the organizational and recruitment tactics of militant groups, as well as strategies for de-radicalization and post-conflict reintegration of former militants.
 A recipient of the National Science Foundation's Graduate Research Fellowship, Peter completed his MA at Duke University and BS/BA at The Pennsylvania State University.